Nits-007/university_management_system/README.md

-# 🎓 University Management System Frontend
+# 🎓 University Management System

 A modern and scalable University Management System built using  **Django Rest Framework** and **React.js**.
 This system allows university admins to efficiently manage operations like student/staff records, department data, and more — all with role-based access control.